slowernews/wisdom-tldr/chapters/introduction.md

 > *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
 -- Abraham Maslow*

-> *"In this world there are only two tragedies.
-One is not getting what one wants, and the other is getting it."
--- Oscar Wilde*

 > *"Your goal in life is to find the people, business, project, or art that needs you the most.
 There is something out there just for you."
 -- Naval Ravikant*

 > *"The meaning of life is to find your gift.
 The purpose of life is to give it away."
 -- Pablo Picasso*

-> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"
+> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."
 -- Maya Angelou*

 > *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."